ToniWonKanobi/theoveranalyzed.net/posts/2015/2/18/youre-listening-wrong-no-youre-not.md

 # For The Rest Of Us

 I don't currently have any audiophile gear, but when I did, I was up there with the best of them in the 'prosumer-student-on-a-budget' category.
-My [HD650](http://www.amazon.com/Sennheiser-HD-650-Headphones/dp/B00018MSNI)'s sounded great when powered by my [Duet 2](http://www.amazon.com/Apogee-Duet-Audio-Interface-iPad/dp/B00BB2QBLI/ref=sr_1_1?ie=UTF8&qid=1424283333&sr=8-1&keywords=apogee+duet+2).
-I listened to music in lossless [ALAC](https://en.wikipedia.org/wiki/Apple_Lossless) format, and I listened to [whole albums at a time](http://www.cnet.com/news/will-the-single-kill-the-album/).[^kta] I was downloading all my music from [great sources](what.cd), and if someone told me about a new album to check out, or if I heard something on the radio, I was getting it in lossless and listening to it like a purist.
+My [HD650][amazon]'s sounded great when powered by my [Duet 2][amazon 2].
+I listened to music in lossless [ALAC][wikipedia] format, and I listened to [whole albums at a time][cnet].[^kta] I was downloading all my music from [great sources][what], and if someone told me about a new album to check out, or if I heard something on the radio, I was getting it in lossless and listening to it like a purist.

 Things have changed a bit for me since then.
 I sold all that audiophile stuffs, probably to fund whatever was to be my next gear acquisition quest.
 And now, my willingness to buy stuff on the iTunes Store has been amplified by my sorta-recent life change from a student to a professional.
 In other words, I have the money to buy something if I want. *And boy does it feel good to buy something and know that it supports whomever produced the effort.*[^te]

-But my point here is that I was that guy who would look down on someone and think, "How could you listen to music with [EarPods](http://www.engadget.com/2012/09/18/apple-earpods-review/), at [256 kbps](http://support.apple.com/en-us/HT201616), and [compressed all to shat](http://www.npr.org/2009/12/31/122114058/the-loudness-wars-why-music-sounds-worse)!?"
+But my point here is that I was that guy who would look down on someone and think, "How could you listen to music with [EarPods][engadget], at [256 kbps][apple], and [compressed all to shat][npr]!?"

 So I have been where Lagomarsino currently seems to be; I know where he is coming from.

 # You Should Listen How You Want

 Do you want to listen to podcasts at ~2x like me?
 Go for it.
-Does [ATP](http://atp.fm) 'slowed down' to 1.17x sound like turtles talking?
+Does [ATP][atp] 'slowed down' to 1.17x sound like turtles talking?
 If that's the case, by all means, speed it like I do.
 Turn on Smart Speed.

-A lot of people (myself included) [consume podcasts while commuting](http://computer.howstuffworks.com/internet/basics/podcasting2.htm).
+A lot of people (myself included) [consume podcasts while commuting][howstuffworks].
 We might only have 30 minutes on our commute.
 Listening at greater than 1x speeds helps get through *more* content much more quickly than listening at normal speeds.

-Just because I listen to [How Stuff Works](http://www.howstuffworks.com/) at crazy speeds doesn't mean I can't [enjoy other podcasts at 1x](http://d.pr/i/1bahR+).
+Just because I listen to [How Stuff Works][howstuffworks 2] at crazy speeds doesn't mean I can't [enjoy other podcasts at 1x][d 2].
 And listening to things sped up certainly doesn't make worthless the rest of my podcast experience.

 # It's Okay To Pick And Choose